Chinj17/beginner_tutorials/README.md

 rostest beginner_tutorials beginnerTutorialsTest.test
 ```

 * To see Gtest style, have a ROS master running in one terminal.
-To ROS master, please see follow any of the steps above
+To run ROS master, please follow any of the steps above
 ```
 cd ~catkin_ws/
 source devel/setup.bash